Quantitative Reifenberg theorem for measures: Packing/Measure estimates and density

 Since $W_0 = K_0$, this must terminate at some $x_N \in K_{\alpha_N}$, with $x_{N-1} \in B_{\alpha_N}(x_N)$.
 We therefore calculate

 In other words, $x_1 \in B_{4r_x}(K_{\alpha_N})$.
 This proves \eqref{eqn:W-inside-K}, and in particular

 We deduce $B_{r_x}(\cC_+) \subset B_{5r_x}(\cU_+)$.
 We then have

 This proves the second claim. \end{proof} We can now state the main Lemma.
 It says that if you have the right disjointness to your packing measure, then $\beta$-bounds of $\mu$ controls the packing measure.
-Due to the center of mass issues we must use an intermediary $\nu$. \begin{lemma} Let $\mu$ be a non-negative Borel-regular measure in $B_1$, and let $(\cC, r_x)$ be a covering pair for $\mu$ with $\cC = \cC_+$ and $r_x \leq 1$.
-Suppose $\cC' := \cC'_+ \subset \cU(\cC)$ is such that the balls $\{B_{2r_x}(x)\}_{x \in \cC'_+}$ are disjoint, and
+Due to the center of mass issues we must use an intermediary $\nu$.
+Recall the packing measure $\mu_{\cC'}$ (Defintion \ref{def:mu_C}) of a covering set is defined as